wylli-wylli/case_studies-Kaggle/README.md

-# case studies - Kaggle
+# Forest Fires in Brazil
-library related studies: Numpy, Pandas, Seaborn and Matplotlib
+Number of forest fires reported in Brazil by State - Kaggle library related studies: Numpy, Pandas, Seaborn and Matplotlib